SuperTapood/Cudheart/roadmap.md

 - [ ] add magic methods and redo functions where they can be used
 - [ ] convert cuda and cpp pointers to shared memory
 - [ ] add axis to everything
+- [ ] more template variety
+- [ ] make logic module use operator overloads (maybe it will even be redundent)
 - [ ] differentiate between vector and matrix ops (name wise) (maybe?)
 - [ ] maybe start returning vectors of vectors?
 - [ ] properly name variables